rich-iannone/splitr/README.md

 - `h2o_mixrate` the mixed layer depth (in meters) along the trajectory
 - `terr_msl` the terrain height at the location defined by `lat` and `long`
 - `sun_flux` the downward solar radiation flux (in watts) along the trajectory

-The receptor/origin locations are set using `lat` and `lon` for the latitude(s) and longitude(s).
-The starting location of 42.83752ºN and 80.30364ºW is set here using `lat = 42.83752` and `lon = -80.30364`.
-Equal-length vectors of `lat` and `lon` values can be used here to create an ensemble of model runs.
-The starting height of 5 m above ground level is set by `height = 5`.

-The initial times for the model runs are set using `run_period = "2012-03-12"` and `daily_hours = c(0, 6, 12, 18)`.
-Several years of runs can be initiated using `run_period = c(2012, 2014)`, model runs can be performed between a range of dates as well (`run_period = c("2012-03-12", "2013-05-23")`).
-These runs are 24 h in duration (`duration = 24`).

-The model runs are forward runs (moving forward in time, set here using `backtrajectory = FALSE`) and not backtrajectory runs (set with `backtrajectory = TRUE`).

-The meteorological options include the type of met data to use.
-The 1º **GDAS** data is used here with `met_type = "gdas1"` but there is also the option to use **NCEP** reanalysis data with the `met_type = "reanalysis"` setting.

-The necessary meteorological data files relevant to the period being modelled will be downloaded from the **NOAA** FTP server if they are not present in the working directory.
-After **SplitR** downloads the met files and runs the models, output files will be placed in the working directory and data frame of trajectory information will be returned.

 Models can also be defined and executed using a modeling object in a **magrittr** workflow.
 Here's an example: